 Biostatistics and Bioinformatics Core

-The Biostatistics and Bioinformatics Core is available to help investigators with grant preparation, study design, statistical and bioinformatics analyses, statistical and bioinformatics education, and creation of bioinformatics pipelines and workflows.
+The Biostatistics and Bioinformatics Core is available to help investigators with grant preparation, study design, statistical and bioinformatics analyses, and statistical and bioinformatics education.
 To request Biostatistics and Bioinformatics Core services, complete this contact form.

 Fees

-- Help to Senior Investigators (those who are or have been the PI of a funded NIH grant at the R01 level or higher) with HIV-related grant preparation and/or design and analysis of a study to obtain preliminary data for an HIV-related grant proposal is generally free.
+• Help to Senior Investigators (those who are or have been the PI of a funded NIH grant at the R01 level or higher) with preparation for an HIV-related grant proposal is generally free.

 Lead Time